Policy Reference¶

 With the help of assertion tree, we can write policies that can be used to validate the request content.

-is a string that is returned when the check fails.
+An assert declaration contains an any or all list in which each entry contains a check and a message.
+The check contains a JMESPath expression that is evaluated against the request content.
+The message is a string that is returned when the check fails.
 A check can contain one or more JMESPath expressions.
 Expressions represent projections of seleted data in the JSON payload and the result of this projection is passed to descendants for futher analysis.
 All comparisons happen in the leaves of the assertion tree.

 For more detail checkout Policy Structure and Assertion trees.

-- HTTP method
+• HTTP method request.http.method

-- Request path
+• Request path request.http.path

-- Authorization header
+• Authorization header request.http.headers.authorization

-when we decode this above mentioned JWT token in the request payload we get payload.role guest
+when we decode this above mentioned JWT token in the request payload we get payload.role guest:

 {